Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

 {\it Conclusions.} In this work we designed a wormhole algorithm which is tailored for the paradigmatic DIM combining light-matter and matter-matter interactions.
-This allowed us to determine the rich quantum phase diagram of the DIM containing first- and second-order phase transitions as well as multicritical points in a quantitative fashion for ferromagnetic and antiferromagnetic Ising interactions in one and two dimensions.
+This allows us to quantitatively enter the domain of mesoscopic light-matter systems relevant for a variety of experimental platforms at the interface of quantum optics and condensed matter physics.
+Here we determined the rich quantum phase diagram of the DIM containing first- and second-order phase transitions as well as multicritical points in a quantitative fashion for ferromagnetic and antiferromagnetic Ising interactions in one and two dimensions.
 All second-order superradiant phase transitions are in quantitative agreement with variational mean field theory \cite{Zhang2014} valid in infinite dimensions which is in line with recent analytical findings \cite{Schellenberger2024}.
-These continuous phase transition turned out to lie in the same universality class as the pure Dicke model.
+These second-order phase transitions turned out to lie in the same universality class as the pure Dicke model.
 Alongside our analysis of these phase transitions, we addressed misconceptions on the criticality of the Dicke model in previous works \cite{Kirton2018, Emary2003}, and put its peculiar FSS \cite{Vidal2006} into line with the expected criticality of the model by means of Q-FSS \cite{Kenna2004, Langheld2022}.
-Most importantly, we confirm the presence of an intermediate AS phase with simultaneous antiferromagnetic and superradiant order for the DIM on the chain and the square lattice.
+Most importantly, we confirm the presence of an intermediate phase with simultaneous antiferromagnetic and superradiant order for the DIM on the chain and the square lattice.
 The extension of this phase, however, is much smaller than predicted by the mean field limit \cite{Zhang2014}.
-The AS phase can be viewed as the light-matter analogue of a lattice supersolid known from interacting quantum many-body systems.
+The antiferromagnetic superradiant phase can be viewed as the light-matter analogue of a lattice supersolid known from interacting quantum many-body systems.